Batch Bayesian optimisation via density-ratio estimation with guarantees: Abstract

 \section{Abstract}

 Bayesian optimisation (BO) algorithms have shown remarkable success in applications involving expensive black-box functions.
 Traditionally BO has been set as a sequential decision-making process which estimates the utility of query points via an acquisition function and a prior over functions, such as a Gaussian process.
 Recently, however, a reformulation of BO via density-ratio estimation (BORE) allowed reinterpreting the acquisition function as a probabilistic binary classifier, removing the need for an explicit prior over functions and increasing scalability.
 In this paper, we present a theoretical analysis of BORE's regret and an extension of the algorithm with improved uncertainty estimates.
 We also show that BORE can be naturally extended to a batch optimisation setting by recasting the problem as approximate Bayesian inference.
-The resulting algorithm comes equipped with theoretical performance guarantees and is assessed against other batch BO baselines in a series of experiments.\footnote{Code available at \url{https://github.com/rafaol/batch-bore-with-guarantees}}
+The resulting algorithms come equipped with theoretical performance guarantees and are assessed against other batch and sequential BO baselines in a series of experiments.